Review: Logitech iPad 2 Keyboard Case and Fold-up Keyboard

-As cases go, I don’t think either are ideal as day-to-day cases.
+As cases go, I don’t think either is ideal as day-to-day cases.
 For instance, neither case provides full to the iPad 2’s rear-facing camera.
-The Fold-up Keyboard offers no opening, and the Keyboard Case requires removal of the iPad 2 in order to operate it.
+The Fold-up Keyboard offers no opening, and the Keyboard Case requires the removal of the iPad 2 in order to operate it.

 I think Zagg and other skin and screen protector makers will do well with owners of both cases.
-For the Keyboard Case, I suggest at minimum, a skin for the iPad 2’s back plate.
-If you are worried, as I cautioned above, about a possible metal-on-glass infraction, then a screen protector is also called for.
+For the Keyboard Case, I suggest at a minimum, a skin for the iPad 2’s backplate.
+If you are worried, as I cautioned above, about a possible metal-on-glass interaction, then a screen protector is also called for.
 The Fold-Up Keyboard protects the back of the iPad very well, but not its face, which begs for a screen protector.
 Logitech did leave room for an Apple Smart Cover on the Fold-Up Keyboard, but that also adds weight and cost to a solution.

 Daniel W. Rasmus

 Daniel W. Rasmus, Founder and Principal Analyst of Serious Insights, is an internationally recognized speaker on the future of work and education.
 He is the author of several books, including Listening to the Future and Management by Design.